FFrabetti/Cooperative-container-migration/docs/trafficgen.md

 ## Conversational ##
 For this and the following types of traffic, a WebSocket is used as a bidirectional channel between client and server: whenever one of the two has something to send, it writes it in the WebSocket.

-Despite exchanged messages can in theory be of various types, to keep things simple we only implement string-based messages.
+Despite exchanged messages can be of various types, to keep things simple we only implement string-based messages.
 Binary messages of variable size are used in the following sections.

 The client implementation is similar to the one used for interactive traffic: a message is sent for each line read from standard input.
 The URL (e.g. `ws://<SRV_ADDR>/trafficgen/conversational/<MAX_PERIOD>`) has a positive parameter, `<MAX_PERIOD>`, used by the server to set the upper bound for uniformly distributed values that represent the period (in milliseconds) between two consecutive messages.

+E2E latency can be measured by considering the timespan between a message being sent and its reception (need for clock synchronization).

+> Messages are sent in synchronous mode, i.e. the sender is blocked until the entire message has been transmitted.

 The server simply echoes the client last message with a counter added before it so each message is different.
 The session state is therefore comprised of the last received message and the current value of the counter (re-started whenever a new client message arrives).

 ## Background ##
-For background traffic, the server sends partial "chunks" of configurable size and number.
-These can be changed at runtime by sending through the client a message in the format:
+For background traffic, the server sends partial binary "chunks" of data of configurable size and number.
+These can be changed at runtime by sending a message in the format:
 ```
 N_CHUNKS CHUNK_SIZE
 ```